 Distance: 8km one way, 16km return.

 The Ramparts in Navan is one of the most well-known attractions in the town.
 They form part of the planned Boyne Greenway, and start from Andy Brennan Park and run for a total of 8km out to the Broadboyne/Stackallen Bridge.
 Following the trial of the old towpath which dates back to the 1750s, it is a beautiful route along the River Boyne with mixed woodland and lots of wildlife on offer.
 There is a host of historic sites to view including Dunmoe Castle, Ardmulchan Castle, Ardmulchan Church and the remains of the canal locks at Rowley’s Lock and Taaffe’s Lock.
-The surface is rough, with a lot of heavy stones and uneven, narrow surfaces, particularly at the Stackallen end, so a road bike isn’t advised.
-Coming back, you can choose to double back along the route and see what you missed, or take the beautiful Boyne Road (can be quiet, but caution is advised) back toward the town centre.
+The surface is rough, with some sections of heavy stones and uneven surfaces, but is still comfortable on a bike.
+For this loop, start out along the Boyne Road, with a pit-stop to see Ardmulchan Church, and an ice-cream stop at Hayestown Petrol Station, before turning left down past the Cotton Mills and Stackallen Bridge, then continue back and enjoy the Ramparts.

 Blackwater Park, Navan